JeeIn-Park/OBJ-3D-Graphics-Animation-Engine/README.md

   - **Ambient Lighting:** Implemented ambient lighting to ensure a minimum light threshold or universal light supplement across the scene.
   - **Diffuse Lighting:** Calculated and rendered lighting based on proximity and angle of incidence, contributing to the realism of objects.
   - **Specular Lighting:** Added visible specular highlights (specular spots) to represent shiny surfaces and light reflections.
+  - **Hard Shadow Rendering:** Produced shadows with hard edges for stark contrast.
+  - **Soft Shadow Rendering:** Implemented smooth and elegant soft shadows for a more natural look.

     ![Lighting Techniques](./doc/lighting.gif)